CompIsle/Unit-16-A2/doc/Problem 1 Doc.md

 # Problem 1
-Problem 1: A Todo list.
+Problem 1: A Todo list.\
-It implements at least:
+This Todo list implements at least:
 * Creation and deletion of tasks
 * Tracking done state and allowing tasks to be set to complete
 * Supporting title, description, due date, completed with description and due date being mutable (note also requirement to change completion status above)